Oliver-RC/DjangoBookings/README.md

  - Create a customer account page which shows the user their account information, is editable and can be deleted.
 Also advises if they are signed up to the newsletter subscriptions.
  - Improve user authentication process by introducting forgotten password reset.
  - Newsletter subscription email content to be built into the database allowing the restaurant admin to draft, post and delete content.
 Once posted the email is sent to the subscribed users.
+ - A contact us page for the user to directly get in touch with the restaurant.
+A standard element on most sites.

 ## Technologies Used